 Building Equality Policy

-The policy applies to all publicly funded construction projects that meet the following requirements:
+The policy applies to all Victorian Government funded construction projects that meet the following requirements:

 • Valued at $20 million or more (excluding GST).